 Schellingstrasse: Residents complain about party stress and noise chaos!

 Nicole Thiel from the initiative describes the situation as “unbearable”.
-The residents support celebrations, but attach great importance to controlled conditions in their residential areas.
-In particular, complaints about companies such as the " The "Super Schmarrn" branch show the resentment of a large number of residents.
-These criticize that different regulations apply to restaurants, which creates an unequal competitive situation.
+The residents support the celebrations, but value controlled conditions in their residential areas.
+In particular, complaints about companies like this “Giesinger Bräu-Stehausschank” and the “Super-Schmarrn” branch show the dissatisfaction of a large number of residents.
+They criticize the fact that different regulations apply to catering establishments, which creates an unequal competitive situation.

-regulations and challenges for gastronomy
+Regulations and challenges for the catering industry

 The rights of residents